substantial/updeep/README.md

 it ideal for using reference equality checks to detect changes (like [PureRenderMixin]).

+Because of this, everything returned by updeep is frozen.
+Not only that, but updeep assumes that every object passed in to update is immutable, so it may freeze objects passed in as well.
+Note that the freezing only happens in development.

-Because of this, everything returned by updeep is frozen.  updeep requires [lodash], but works very well with [lodash-fp] or [Ramda].
+updeep requires [lodash], but works very well with [lodash-fp] or [Ramda].
 As a matter of fact, many of the helpers functions are [curried][currying] [lodash] functions with their parameters reversed (like [lodash-fp]).

 Note that the parameters may be backwards from what you may be used to. updeep supports [partial application][currying], so the parameter order is: